Toritte/ExosuitMultiSelect/README.md

 ## Credits and availability
 Thanks to CowboyBingus for Bingus Shared Loader and the Windows adapter used by this mod.
 Read [third-party notices](THIRD_PARTY.md) and [license status](LICENSE-STATUS.md) before redistribution; a project-wide open-source license has not been selected.

-The mod is intended to be free.
-Optional support: [Toritte on Patreon](https://www.patreon.com/cw/Toritte).

 AI disclosure: GPT-6 Astra assisted with research, implementation, debugging and documentation.